demisto/content/Packs/GenetecSecurityCenter/Integrations/GenetecSecurityCenterEventCollector/README.md

 4. Click **Test** to validate the URLs, token, and connection.

 ## Commands
-You can execute these commands Alert War Room in the CLI in XSIAM.
+You can execute these commands in the War Room in the CLI in Cortex XSIAM.
 ### genetec-security-center-get-events
 ***
 Manual command to fetch events and display them.